softdevteam/eco/README.md

 The above dependencies can be installed as follows on command line:

 ```
-# Get Python3 if you haven't already
+# Get Python 2 *and* 3 if you haven't already
-sudo apt-get install python3
+sudo apt-get install python python3

 python3 -m pip install --user PyQt5 py